pkande/xs2a/doc/SPI_Developer_Guide.md

         * **multilevelScaRequired**: does response have multilevel SCA

-* For Decoupled approach the developer need the following methods:
+* For Decoupled approach the developer need to implement the **PisScaAuthorisationService**.
+This contains following methods:

     * createCommonPaymentAuthorisation: this method will create payment authorisation response and contains:
         * **paymentId**: ASPSP identifier of a payment,